ghanashyambudhathoki01/Counter-App/README.md

 <h2>Description</h2>
 <p>
-  A simple counter application that demonstrates increment, decrement, and reset functionality.
+  A simple counter application that demonstrates increment, decrement multiply division.
   It serves as a beginner-friendly project for learning and practicing programming concepts.
 </p>